-The maintenance and enhancement of public access to reserve and coastal margins is a matter of national importance under the RMA.
+The maintenance and enhancement of public access to reserve and coastal margins is a matter of national importance under the Resource Management Act 1991.
 Efficient pedestrian access and circulation systems are critical to the successful use and management of the reserves and coastal margins.
-The RA allows for footpaths on reserves where these are for public recreation or enjoyment or are necessary for the public using the reserve.
+The Reserves Act 1977 allows for footpaths on reserves where these are for public recreation or enjoyment or are necessary for the public using the reserve.
 This section describes two types of pedestrian access, these include; recreational walking tracks and formal pathways on reserves.
 Formal pathways on reserves may link and provide access between roads and suburbs.

-- To allow for recreational tracks and formal pathways on reserves where adverse effects on the environment can be remedied or mitigated. - Protect and enhance the opportunities for people of all ages and physical abilities to access and enjoy the outdoor environment as demands on open space increase and diversify. - To provide an efficient, safe and relatively unstructured pedestrian access network within the reserves for a variety of pedestrian uses without damaging the natural, historical, and cultural values of the reserves
+- (i) To allow for recreational tracks and formal pathways on reserves where adverse effects on the environment can be remedied or mitigated. - (ii) Protect and enhance the opportunities for people of all ages and physical abilities to access and enjoy the outdoor environment as demands on open space increase and diversify. - (iii) To provide an efficient, safe and relatively unstructured pedestrian access network within the reserves for a variety of pedestrian uses without damaging the natural, historical, and cultural values of the reserves.